bofalot/redbetter/README.md

 ## To-Do
 1. Support for adding transcoded torrents straight to QBitTorrent
+1. Figure out whether to keep the cache functionality or not, or replace it with an SQLite DB
 1. Install on seedbox
 1. Weekly job for checking entire snatch list on both Redacted and Orpheus and bettering whatever is possible
 1. Create a WebUI "redbettarr", inspired by *arrs which can: